dortania/OpenCore-Install-Guide/extras/smbios-support.md

   * Note AMD CPUs do not need to concern about this
 * GPU Type
   * Many things are affected here, like GPU power management(AGPM), display out support(AGDP), sleep(AGDC) and much more.
-    * This is especially relevant when we look to the [Mac Mini](#mac-mini) SMBIOS that only uses mobile hardware, which can doesn't match well with desktop hardware.
+    * This is especially relevant when we look to the [Mac Mini](#mac-mini) SMBIOS that only uses mobile hardware, which doesn't match well with desktop hardware.
 This is the reason we highly discourage them unless used for [Intel's NUC series](https://www.intel.ca/content/www/ca/en/products/boards-kits/nuc.html) and such which are based off mobile hardware.
     * Laptops should also pay very close attention, as Apple always assumes that when a dGPU is present for the SMBIOS, all display outs will be routed through it.
 This can become an issue when an Optimus laptop has its external displays wired through the iGPU instead, causing black screen issues which would require more patching.
   * CPUs without an iGPU need to pay very close attention, as features like Quicklook and such will be broken if the SMBIOS expects an iGPU(ie. Every single iMac SMBIOS)
     * For these situations, look closely at the iMac Pro and Mac Pro SMBIOS